 The upper balcony was incredibly overgrown and did not afford a view of the screen beyond.
 I could see nothing of the flooring at the top of the stairway—it was completely obscured by the thick underbrush.
 I stepped into this levitating forest and tested my footing along the wall at the side of the theater but could not determine whether there was anything solid enough to support my weight.
 I regularly take risks when exploring ruins but try to avoid doing anything too reckless.
 Pushing out into the overgrowth without a rope or something seemed like a foolish idea—and so I turned back and headed inward to scope out the secret heart of the cinema, the projection room.

 The projectors and films themselves had been stripped from the building but a utility closet next to the projection room concealed an interesting surprise: a rusty metal ladder leading to the rooftop!
 Testing each rung before putting any weight on it, I climbed to the top and emerged to capture the stylish stonework on the facade.
 Turning the other way, I was surprised at the extent of the forest growing out of the body of the theater.
-The top of the canopy, taller than the outer walls of the building itself, was a sight to behold.
+The top of the canopy, taller than the outer walls of the building itself, was a beautiful sight to behold.

 We might ask, what is a movie theater anyway?
 A dark chamber through which we stream beams of light to create images on a screen that entertain and inspire and make us dream.
 Torn open and exposed to the sun, that most primordial of projectors, the theater has become a secret garden hidden from the street.
 And so another work of man is reclaimed by lascivious nature and transformed into a vision of the future without us.